onap/integration/docs/docs_vCPE_tosca_local.rst

 Note
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+1) You must authorize admin to vcpe_case when managing project members in openstack.

-1) You should create an image named image before running the test script, the name must be the same with image which is defined in vnf csar file.
+2) You should create an image named image before running the test script, the name must be the same with image which is defined in vnf csar file.

-2) You should install ONAP CLI before running the script.
+3) You should install ONAP CLI before running the script.

 Known Issues and Workaround